centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-monitoring-iplabel-newtest-restapi.md

 ### How to test the Plugin and what are the main options for ?

-Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command
+Once the plugin installed, log into your Centreon Poller CLI using the *centreon-engine* user account and test the Plugin by running the following command:

 ```bash
 /usr/lib/centreon/plugins//centreon_monitoring_iplabel_newtest_restapi.pl \